 These written procedures and protocols are designed to ensure victims of domestic violence, dating violence, sexual assault, or stalking receive treatment and information.
 All students, faculty members or staff members who allege they are the victims of domestic violence, dating violence, sexual assault or stalking on district property shall be provided with information regarding options and assistance available to them.
-Information shall be available from the office of the Executive Dean, Student Success (referenced in rest of procedure as Dean), which shall maintain the identity and other information about alleged sexual assault victims as confidential unless and until the Dean is authorized to release such information.
+Information shall be available from the office of the Vice President of Student Success (referenced in rest of procedure as Vice President), which shall maintain the identity and other information about alleged sexual assault victims as confidential unless and until the Vice President is authorized to release such information.

-The Dean shall provide all alleged victims of domestic violence, dating violence, sexual assault or stalking with the following, upon request:
+The Vice President shall provide all alleged victims of domestic violence, dating violence, sexual assault or stalking with the following, upon request: